-Doppler Labs' Here One 'buds are part hearing aid, part mixing board, all wireless
+Doppler Labs' Here One buds are part hearing aid, part mixing board, all wireless

 Out of the box

-The Here One come with what is becoming a familiar companion for true wireless earbuds: a sleek wireless charging capsule.
+The Here One come with what is becoming a familiar companion for true wireless earbuds: A sleek wireless charging capsule.
 This one is armed with a single LED at the front to indicate charging status and battery life.
 Inside the portable charger, the earbuds rest eagerly on metallic sensors.

-As each bud is pulled out, it’s immediately evident that, unlike many of the wireless earbuds we test (especially at this price point), they aren’t magnetically held in place.
-To account for this, the LED on the case’s front will flicker quickly when either of the ‘buds isn’t seated right — it’s a nice assurance, but we’d rather they just stayed put.
+As each bud is pulled out, it’s immediately evident that they aren’t magnetically held in place, unlike many of the wireless earbuds we test (especially at this price point).
+To account for this, the LED on the case’s front will flicker quickly when either of the buds isn’t seated right — it’s a nice assurance, but we’d rather they just stayed put.

 Accessories include a charging cable for the charging case and an ample selection of eartips, including three sizes in both silicon and foam.

-Note: Update: On November 1, 2017 Doppler Labs CEO Noah Kraft announced the company will be going out of business.
-The company has released one final update to the Here One app aimed at the hearing impaired, but its doors will be shuttered as of November 10, with minimal support continuing through the end of the month.